Their Eyes Were Watching God: Liberation from domestic violence

 During the early 20th century, the African-American community asked African-American women to set aside self-realization and self-affirmation values.
 They imposed male-dominated values and often controlled who women married.
 Janie suffered domestic violence in her marriages with Joe Starks and Tea Cake.
 Starks initially seemed to be good for Janie, but later beat her several times, in an effort to exert his authority over her.
 Despite her husband's physical and emotional abuse, Janie did not complain, behavior that was approved by the townsmen.
 Domestic abuse was not entirely disapproved by the African-American community, and men thought it was acceptable to control their women this way.
-After Starks' death, Janie was freed from his abuse.
+After Starks's death, Janie was freed from his abuse.
 Tea Cake was kinder to her and respected her, but he was occasionally abusive toward her, such as when he beat her in order to show his dominance when another man seemed to make a pass at Janie.
 As a result, it is only after Tea Cake's death that she is fully liberated from the threat of domestic violence.

 Liberation from sexual norms

 The early 1900s was a time in which patriarchal ideals were accepted and seen as the norm.
 Throughout the novel, Janie on multiple occasions suffers from these ideals.
-In her relationships, she is being ordered around by the man, but she did not question it, whether in the kitchen or bedroom.
-Janie in many ways expresses her growing distance from the sexual and social norms.
+In her relationships, she is being ordered around by her husbands, but she did not question it, whether in the kitchen or bedroom.
+Janie in many ways expresses her growing distance from the sexual and social norms of her time.
 After the death of Starks, Janie goes to his funeral wearing black and formal clothes.
-But for Tea Cake's funeral, she wears workers' blue overalls, showing that she cared less for what society thought of her as she got older.
+But for Tea Cake's funeral, she wears workers' blue overalls, showing that she cared less about what society thought of her as she got older.
 In addition, critics say that Tea Cake was the vehicle for Janie's liberation.
 She went from working in the kitchen and indoors to working more "manly" jobs, such as helping in the fields, fishing, and hunting.
 Tea Cake offered her a partnership; he didn't see her as an object to be controlled and possessed through marriage.

 Value of women in a relationship

-Throughout the novel, Hurston vividly displays how African American women are valued, or devalued, in their marital relationships.
+Throughout the novel, Hurston vividly displays how African-American women are valued, or devalued, in their marital relationships.
 By doing so, she takes the reader on a journey through Janie's life and her marriages.
 Janie formed her initial idea of marriage off the beautiful image of unity she witnessed between a pear tree and a bee.
-This image and expectation sets Janie up for disappointment when it came time to marry.
-From her marriage to Logan Killicks to Tea Cake, Janie was forced to acknowledge where she stood as a powerless female in her relationship.
+This image and expectation sets Janie up for disappointment when it comes time to marry.
+From her marriage to Logan Killicks to Tea Cake, Janie was forced to acknowledge where she stood as a powerless female in her relationships.